Historic notes

 After my studies I worked at Siemens-Nixdorf in Liège for 18 months (from September 1990 to January 1992).
 I got in touch with the operating systems UNIX and BS/2000.
 One of my projects was for example a parser who read a database definition file and generated a PostScript file that visualized entity/relations diagrams of the database.

-During the next 8 years I worked at PAC Systems (renamed to AbAKUS in 2008) as software designer and programmer.
-I developed TIM, a customizable software application for small and medium-sized companies, used for invoicing, accounting, stock management, etc. TIM is written in Clipper (now compiled using Alaska xBase++) and runs on MS-DOS.
-Besides software development I also gave hotline and technical support for our customers.
+During the next 8 years I worked at PAC Systems (renamed to AbAKUS in 2008) as software developer and programmer.
+I developed TIM, a customizable software application for small and medium-sized companies, used for invoicing, accounting, warehouse management, etc. TIM is written in Clipper (now compiled using Alaska xBase++) and runs only on Windows.
+Besides writing software I also gave hotline and technical support for our customers.
 Besides working on TIM I gave computer lessons about Office software (MS Word, Excel, Access) to end-users in our training center or at the customers’ offices.

 In 1995 I started to work on a “TIM for Windows”, using Borland C++.
 In March 1999 I switched to Java.

-In August 1998 I met my future wife for the first time in Taizé, in January 1999 I met her again in Milano.
+In August 1998 I met my future wife for the first time in Taizé, in January 1999 a second time in Milano.
 In April 1999 we met for the third time for three days in Eupen and I fell seriously in love with her.
 In June we met the fourth time in Tallinn. (…)

 In February 1999 I passed the “Ausbilder-Eignungsprüfung” in Aachen (Germany) and became responsible for the training of a 19-year-old future software application developer (IT-Fachmann, Fachrichtung Anwendungsentwicklung).